 So what can I do to help my new site succeed?

 - Get your website up and running as soon as possible.
-Sadly this does not mean throw up anything or a simple holding page – it needs to be good, appropriate and substantial content otherwise you are giving the wrong message to Google.
+Sadly this does not mean throw up anything or a simple holding page – it needs to substantial otherwise you are giving the wrong message to Google.

 - Your text content should be unique – copying content from an existing site isn’t going to give Google any reason to rank you highly (or rank you at all).

-- Learn the basics of search engine optimisation and how to target keywords, make sure your website design is search engine friendly and your content is coded semantically.
+- Learn the basics of search engine optimisation and how to target keywords, make sure your website design is search engine friendly and your content is coded semantically so google can evaluate your content.

 - Target less popular keywords – I have seen websites go to the top of Google within a few weeks and stay there when there isn’t stiff competition.